 Ms. Goldstein frequently advises on a broad range of securities matters, including claims brought by institutional investors, class actions, major customer arbitrations and regulatory investigations.
 She also handles cases involving actions against foreign sovereigns and multi-jurisdictional disputes.

-The Legal 500 US has recognized Ms. Goldstein for her securities and shareholder litigation practice and she is also described in Benchmark Litigation 2014 as “an exceptionally smart and diligent lawyer.”
+The Legal 500 US has consistently praised Ms. Goldstein for her securities and shareholder litigation practice.
+She has also been recognized by Benchmark Litigation which has described her as "an exceptionally smart and diligent lawyer" who is "usually one step ahead of everyone else in the room."
 Super Lawyers has named her a top securities litigator since its rankings began.

 *Matter handled prior to joining Dechert